In Korean DMZ, Wildlife Thrives. Some Conservationists Worry Peace Could Disrupt It

 The quiet of the late-winter morning is interrupted by a staccato of gunshots.

-"Military drills," shrugs Kim Seung-ho, 58, the director of the DMZ Ecology Research Institute, a nonprofit organization that does research on the wildlife in the demilitarized zone, or DMZ — the border area between North and South Korea.
+"Military drills," shrugs Kim Seung-ho, 58, the director of the DMZ Ecology Research Institute, a nonprofit organization that does research on the wildlife in the Demilitarized Zone, or DMZ, which is the border area between North and South Korea.
 A thick blanket of fog seeps over the forested hills on this late-winter morning as Kim stands, searching the horizon for birds, on the bank of the Imjin River just north of Paju, South Korea.

-This morning, Kim and the institute's intern Pyo Gina, 24, are on their weekly trip to count birds just outside the DMZ, a 155-mile long, 2.5-mile wide strip of land that has been virtually untouched by humans for more than six decades.
-This strip of land became an unintentional wildlife sanctuary when the two Koreas pulled back from the area after their 1950-53 war.
+This morning, Kim and the institute's intern Pyo Gina, 24, are on their weekly trip to count birds just outside the DMZ, a 155-mile-long, 2.5-mile-wide strip of land that has been virtually untouched by humans for more than six decades.
+This strip of land became an unintentional wildlife sanctuary when the two Koreas pulled back from the area after an armistice was signed in their 1950-53 war.

-The DMZ is fortified with tall, barbed-wire fences, riddled with landmines, and heavily guarded by the respective countries' militaries, keeping all human disturbances to a minimum.
+The DMZ is fortified with tall, barbed-wire fences, riddled with land mines and heavily guarded by the respective countries' militaries, keeping all human disturbances to a minimum.
 After people left the area, plants and wildlife were able to grow unrestrained.
-But with increasing goodwill between North and South Korea, environmentalists like Kim fear that the protected nature of the area is changing, and may lead to detrimental effects on the wildlife.
+But with increasing goodwill between North and South Korea, environmentalists like Kim fear that the protected nature of the area is changing and may lead to detrimental effects on the wildlife.

 "I can't help but worry that this area will face a serious threat.
 If we had preserved the region because we had agreed it's environmentally valuable, then it can be kept intact regardless of political circumstances.
 But this region was preserved because of the presence of military forces," says Kim.
 "Once the military tension disappears, it may naturally follow that people feel a strong urge to transform the area."

 Even with tentative overtures toward peace, the two Koreas appear to be far from a place where the DMZ would disappear completely.
 Talks of a peace agreement have come up in the past, like a peace declaration made in 2000, but progress has been slow.
-Despite positive measures at a summit between North and South Korean leaders last fall, Trump and Kim's failed summit in Hanoi in February was a setback for all.
+Despite positive measures at a summit between North and South Korean leaders last fall, President Trump and North Korean leader Kim Jong Un's failed summit in Hanoi in February was a setback for all.

 "A sea eagle!" gasps Pyo.
-The white-tailed sea eagle coasts on spread wings before quickly ducking around a bend in the Imjin, and is lost to sight.
+The white-tailed eagle coasts on spread wings before quickly ducking around a bend in the Imjin and is lost to sight.

 According to South Korea's Ministry of Environment, more than 5,000 species of plants and animals have been identified in the area, including more than 100 that are protected.
 Vulnerable, near-threatened and endangered animals in the DMZ include the Siberian musk deer, white-naped crane, red-crowned crane, Asiatic black bear, cinereous vulture and long-tailed goral — a species of wild goat.

-Kim and Pyo count birds in the Civilian Control Zone (CCZ), an area up to about six miles wide that runs along the southern side of the DMZ.
-Due to the restricted nature of the DMZ itself, the institute can only do research on the periphery.
-Although public access to the civilian zone is also restricted, and the perimeter is lined by barbed wire and military guard posts, Kim has clearance to enter for research purposes.
+Kim and Pyo count birds in the Civilian Control Zone, an area up to about 6 miles wide that runs along the southern side of the DMZ.
+Because of the restricted nature of the DMZ itself, the institute can only do research on the periphery.
+Although public access to the civilian zone is also restricted and the perimeter is lined by barbed wire and military guard posts, Kim has clearance to enter for research purposes.

-The CCZ is mainly used for agriculture — farmers are allowed in to work their fields, and the acres of rice paddies grown inside the perimeter are a quiet feeding ground in the winter for many migratory birds.
+The CCZ is mainly used for agriculture — farmers are allowed in to work their fields and the acres of rice paddies grown inside the perimeter are a quiet feeding ground in the winter for many migratory birds.

 Loading...